phurbasherpa00/Finincial-Analysis/README.md

 # Finincial-Analysis

+The order of completion is below:
+1) Revenue Analysis
+2) Expenses Analysis
+3) EBIT Analysis

 Southern Water Corp sells two types of water product; Hard and Soft Water which is retailed to Residential, Public and Private Customers.
 These sales (Revenues) are stored in centres known as PROFIT CENTRES.